Today I am sharing a delectable pudding i.e. Grapes and Coconut Panna Cotta with step by step description.

 - Let the juice boil and then simmer for about 8-10 minutes, then add cornflour mixture.
-Stir it till juice start sticking to ladle.
+Stir it till juice start sticking to the ladle.
 Now strain it through a fine shive.

 - Now take out the glasses from the freezer and pour the green juice layer on top of the already set vanilla panna cotta layer.
 Make sure that the green juice mix has cooled down and is not very hot.

-- Remove the glasses from the freezer and keep them in refrigerator for at least an hour.
+- Remove the glasses from the freezer and keep them in the refrigerator for at least an hour.
 Your layered grapes panna cotta is ready to serve.
 Don’t forget to garnish with some fresh grapes.